blerp-836/natsandbox/README.md

 # Batch and Streaming Pipelines using Youtube Data API on Azure
-**Disclaimer**
-All sensitive information (e.g tenant id, resource id, user name etc) has been redacted

- **Disclaimer**
- Opinions expressed are solely my own and do not express the views or opinions of my employer

-The code consists of three parts
+The code consists of two parts
 * Batch Ingestion of Youtube Data
 * Streaming Ingestion of Youtube Data
 * Serving layer using internal databricks hive metastore and unmanaged tables